Azazel5/CS-138-Reinforcement-Learning/README.md

 ## Programming Assignment #1

-For this assignment, we were expected to write a program which solves and adds onto one of the two programming exercises listed in Sutton and Barto chapter 2.
+For this assignment, we were expected to write a program which solves and adds onto one of the two programming exercises listed in Sutton and Barto chapter two, question 2.5.
 I decided to work with 10-armed non-stationary bandit problem i.e. the rewards are not discretely defined.

 To run the environment, create a virtual environment and installing the required packages using pip.